baralrojan/DevBlog/README.md

 # GetAllAsync_ReturnsAllTags test was failed, becuase I wanted it to fail.
 The assert should be set to NotEqual to pass the test.
 # To add migration and update database I have used EntityFrameworkCore\Add-Migration and EntityFrameworkCore\Update-Database because I messed up somewhere therefore Add-Migration and Update-Database is throwing error.
 # Integration Test passed for running app on browser using selenium.
+# Data Annotations for forms are added.
+I commented out URL handle Data notations so that it will be easy to type.
+# I have not yet done upload image and display main page, my backend part was almost complete.